 In order to receive certain benefits, you'll have to have the approval of TE-Toimisto.
-They will After signing-up with Kela, you'll receive your Kela Card.
-Take it with you should you ever need to inform Kela.
-This should be a simple process of one government agency requesting need any medical or dental services.
-It works information from and then receiving it from even at private clinics, as a part of your healthcare is subsidized by Kela.
-If you forget it, then another.
+They will need to inform Kela.
+This should be a simple process of one government agency requesting information from and then receiving it from another.
 It does not work that way.
-Kela may you have to make a claim and can be request proof from TE-Toimisto, but TE will be slow to respond or not respond at all.
+Kela may request proof from TE-Toimisto, but TE will be slow to respond or not respond at all.
 At that point it will be on you to schedule an appoint with TE-Toimisto, explain the situation and make sure they send the permission.